TaylorChuc-Portfolio/Moneyball-Meets-AI-python/README.md

 [youtube link]

 The AI models are trained on publicly-available replay files from tournament matches.
-The models are Long-short term memory (LSTM) recurrent neural networks (RNN), created using the TensorFlow framework, specifically the Keras library.
+The models are Long-short term memory (LSTM) recurrent neural networks (RNN) created using the TensorFlow framework, specifically the Keras library.